warrend/telly-reviews/README.md

 # Telly Reviews

-Telly Reviews is a CLI gem that scrapes TV show reviews from Variety.com.
+Telly Reviews is a CLI gem that scrapes the latest TV show reviews from Variety.com.

 ## Installation